2024–25 New Orleans Pelicans season

 The 2024–25 New Orleans Pelicans season was the 23rd season of the New Orleans Pelicans franchise in the National Basketball Association (NBA).
 On August 8, 2024, the Pelicans announced that they would depart from Bally Sports New Orleans (which would shut down following Bally Sports' rebranding to the FanDuel Sports Network on October 21) to enter this season working with Gray Television owned stations around not just the state of Louisiana, but also parts of Mississippi and Alabama as well under the newly created Gulf Coast Sports & Entertainment Network.

 On March 13, 2025, the Pelicans were eliminated from playoff contention following their loss to the Orlando Magic.

+The New Orleans Pelicans drew an average home attendance of 16,815, the highest of all basketball teams from Louisiana.